 Sanctuary Swala Camp

 Sanctuary Swala Camp has twelve spacious canvas tents, decked elegantly and furnished with local materials.
-The tents have indoor as well as outdoor bush view showers and private decks that overlook the neighboring waterhole.
-The main guest areas, including the library, are perched upon stilts around an ancient baobab tree and features open views.
+The tents have indoor as well as outdoor bush view showers and private decks that overlook the neighbouring waterhole.
+The main guest areas, including the library, are perched on stilts around an ancient baobab tree and feature open views.
 The camp’s swimming pool provides a refreshing break from the heat, all the while offering a spectacular view of the surroundings.

-Guests can look forward to various activities offered by the camp namely canoe safari, day and night game drives, hot air balloon rides, walking safaris, and bush picnics.
+Guests can look forward to various activities offered by the camp, namely canoe safaris, day and night game drives, hot air balloon rides, walking safaris, and bush picnics.

-The Tarangire Treetops comprises treehouses that are elevated above the ground, affording sights of the adjacent baobab trees.
-Each unit is distinctively decorated and blends with the natural surrounding yet has modern facilities.
-The expansive private balconies offer breath-taking views of the Tarangire plains.
+The Tarangire Treetops comprise treehouses that are elevated above the ground, affording views of the adjacent baobab trees.
+Each unit is distinctively decorated, blends with the natural surroundings, and has modern facilities.
+The expansive private balconies offer breathtaking views of the Tarangire plains.
 The guest area is constructed around a thousand-year-old baobab tree and includes a restaurant, a bar, a swimming pool, and a boutique store.

-Along with the typical game drives, other unique activities organized by Tarangire Treetops are cultural excursions or Maasai village tours, traditional Maasai Boma dinner, bush walks, sundowner cocktails, and much more.
+Along with the typical game drives, other unique activities organized by Tarangire Treetops are cultural excursions or Maasai village tours, traditional Maasai Boma dinners, bush walks, sundowner cocktails, and much more.

 Located in the secluded reaches of Southern Tarangire National Park, Oliver’s camp is a luxurious tented accommodation.
-It is closely placed near Silale swamps that have an abundant wildlife population.
+It is closely placed near Silale swamps, which have an abundant wildlife population.

-Oliver’s Camp has ten en-suite safari tents, all elegantly equipped with modern amenities amidst the wild Tarangire.
+Oliver’s Camp has ten en-suite safari tents, all elegantly equipped with modern amenities, amidst the wild Tarangire.
 The tents are built using local materials and feature en-suite bathrooms as well as spacious outdoor showers.
 Guests can enjoy magnificent views of the Minyonyo floodplain from the tent’s private verandas.
-Oliver’s Camp is exclusive, intimate and provides excellent comfort in Tarangire National Park.
+Oliver’s Camp is exclusive and intimate and provides excellent comfort in Tarangire National Park.

 Activities available at Oliver’s Camp are walking safaris, wilderness fly camping, animal tracking, hot air balloon rides, and night drives.